flipbit/whois/README.md

-C# WHOIS
+.NET WHOIS Lookup
 =====

-C# WHOIS is a drop-in library that enables you to query WHOIS information for domain registrations in .NET projects.
-The library doesn't have any dependencies and returns a structured object representing the WHOIS data.
+.NET WHOIS is a drop-in library that enables you to query WHOIS information for domain registrations in .NET projects.
+The library doesn't have any dependencies and returns an object representing the WHOIS data.

+### Installation

+You can install the library via the NuGet GUI or by entering the following command into the Package Manager Console:

+    Install-Package Whois

+The source code is available on Github and can be downloaded and compiled.

+### Usage

+To use the library, reference it in your project and then use the following code:

+    using namespace Whois;

+    var whois = new WhoisLookup().Lookup("github.com");

+    Console.WriteLine(whois.ToString());

 ### How The Library Works